tair-opensource/TairHash/README.md

 - Support efficient active expire and passivity expire for field
 - The cmd is similar to the native hash data type
 - Support redis swapdb, rename, move and copy command

-### Note this module can only be used for versions after redis 6.2

 ### The principle of efficient expiration:
 ![avatar](imgs/tairhash_index.png)
 - Use a two-level sort index, the first level sorts the main key of tairhash, and the second level sorts the fields inside each tairhash